aljoachim/wattstor-task/README.md

-# Task for wattstor - time series forecast
+# Task for Wattstor - time series forecast

 ## Description
 This repository contains scripts for time series forecasting.
 3 methods are implemented: